armaan-pathan/fsds-genai-2025/07_Machine_Learning/02_Classification/README.md

 * Confusion matrix & metrics (Precision, Recall, F1-score) give deeper insights than accuracy alone.
 * Models must generalize well → tested with **unseen data**.
 * Deployment with **Streamlit** shows how end-users can interact with ML models.
+* K-Nearest Neighbors (KNN) is a simple distance-based algorithm where predictions depend on the majority class of neighbors.
+* The choice of k-value impacts performance (small k → overfitting, large k → underfitting).
+* Feature scaling is critical for KNN: accuracy improved from 0.78 (unscaled) to 0.93 (scaled).

 ---